bitcointranscripts/bitcointranscripts/README.md

 Each directory requires an `_index.md` file with front matter that will reflect the name of the index page in the menu.
 Adding `{{< childpages >}}` as the body will ensure that all the appropriate files in that directory will be listed.
 (See [example](https://raw.githubusercontent.com/bitcointranscripts/bitcointranscripts/master/advancing-bitcoin/2019/_index.md))

-Each transcript is a markdown file, which requires to include the `title` and `TranscriptBy` in the file front matter For example:
+Each transcript is a markdown file, which requires to include the `title` and `transcript_by` in the file front matter For example:

 ```
 ---
 title: Carl Dong Reproducible Builds (2020-11-30)
-TranscriptBy: Bryan Bishop
+transcript_by: Bryan Bishop
 ---
 ```